 Keep checking for new guidelines and tools as UC San Diego develops processes and procedures to clarify federal requirements.

 ARRA reporting began Oct.
 1, 2009.
 Following that, UCSD must submit quarterly calendar reports and a final report (at the end date of the project or grant period) for all ARRA awards.
-See ARRA Reporting Deadlines for more information, or download a PI input form (Excel).
+Download a PI input form (Excel).

 2009 Quarter 4 method of calculating job creation and retention: Use this new guidance to report the number of jobs created and retained.
 Recipients will report job estimates on the basis of independent quarters.
 Full-time equivalents (FTEs) can be calculated in either of these 2 ways: